Conflict in The Community Garden

 Such is the power of a small neighbourhood initiative, touching lives beyond its four walls, and contributing, in my opinion, to the creation of a more beautiful and sustainable world.

-Be part of my journey into permaculture and sustainable living by signing up for my newsletter below!
-You’ll get my next post straight to your inbox 🙂
+To find out what happens next in this community garden saga and be part of my journey into permaculture and sustainable living, sign up for my newsletter below!
+You’ll get my next post straight to your inbox 🙂 You can also connect with me on my Instagram and Facebook pages.